rodrigolessa/battleship-game/README.md

 - Implement retries and failure handling;
 - Add logging and monitoring;
-- Use JetStream if message persistence is needed;
+- Use NATS JetStream if message persistence is needed;